 and the zona pellucida to reach the oocyte and its cytoplasm.

-As soon as the single spermatozoa has entered the cytoplasma of the egg,
+As soon as a single spermatozoon has entered the cytoplasm of the egg,

 At that point, the one male pronucleus consolidates inside the cytoplasm

-and then, it begins to associate with the female pronucleus.
+and it begins to associate with the female pronucleus.

 At this point, we have the diploid complement of chromosomes